Nutritionist (Dietitian)

 Admissions Requirements for Nutritionist Programs

 Admissions requirements for nutritional science programs at colleges and universities degrees vary for each institution.
-A list of general admissions requirements for students applying to bachelor’s and master’s degree programs in nutritional science or dietetics is as follows:
+A list of general admissions requirements for students applying to master’s degree programs in nutritional science or dietetics is as follows:

 • Official bachelor’s degree transcript (for master’s degree programs) from a regional or nationally accredited college or university (Note: for courses taken outside the United States, official transcripts must be evaluated and translated into English)